Government Plans

 - industry and major emitters

-- Implement regulatory, infrastructure investments, fiscal instruments, and programs to support your plan(s)
+- Implement legislation, infrastructure investments, fiscal instruments, and programs to support your plan(s)

-- Seek allies to help implement your plan(s)
+- Seek allies to help implement the plan(s) - across government, and across the economy and society

 Canada's Climate Plans and Climate Sites